 Amylase is an enzyme found in the human body that catalyses the breakdown of starch into reducing sugars.

 Tea contains a chemical called tannin which affects amylase activity in the body.

-You are going to investigate the effect of tea on the enzyme amylase.
+A student investigated the effect of tea on the enzyme amylase.